-ORLA 4071 leadership of private schools and non-profit organizations organization behavior contribute to effective leadership practice.
+ORLA 4071 - Leadership of private schools and non-profit organizations

+How can leaders transform "good" schools into excellent schools?
+The purpose of this course is to equip dynamic individuals with skills and knowledge for aligning schools to accomplish challenging goals.
+Students study how mission and vision, governance, teamwork, social intelligence, and organization behavior contribute to effective leadership practice.
 They assess barriers to school change and explore strategies to overcome them.
 They analyze culture and ways to develop the habit of continuous school improvement.
 The course uses a variety of approaches with a focus on case studies.
 Permission of the instructor is required.